bmevada/Week5-Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 A simple calendar application was created to allow the user to to plan and create event on an hourly basis of a working day.
 Once the events of the days have been entered into the planner, the user can save these and also modify these as required.

- This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Based on the time of the event, the user is able vie the current time and present event on the palnner, which is shown in a different colour from the past events and future events.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+ This app runs in the browser and feature dynamically updated HTML, JavaScript,CSS powered by jQuery, Bootstrap and Moment JS.

 ## User Story